system76/docs/_articles/install-in-vm.md

 This is the initial screen of VirtualBox after freshly installing on your OS.
 Click on the "New" button on the top left corner.
 It should be clearly marked with a colorful blue icon.

-#### "The screen resolution is too small!"

-If you notice that the installer for Pop!_OS is too large to fit into the default screen resolution in VirtualBox, try this:

-Move the installation window slightly (but not completely) out of the way, right-click on the desktop and select "Display Settings".
-From here you will be able to change the virtual machine's screen resolution.
-Increase the virtual machine resolution slightly, then click Apply in the top right-hand corner.

-You will now be able to continue with the installation.

 ### Step 2

 ![Name the VM](/images/install-in-a-vm/Create_VM_name.png)